-Incident Action Required Large amount of vomit - or where the contents of the stomach have been You must ask everyone to get out of the pool.
+Incident Action Required

+Large amount of vomit - or where the contents of the stomach have been vomited.
+You must ask everyone to get out of the pool.
 The pool must be closed, and remain closed until re-opened by a trustee.
-All swimmers must have a shower. vomited.
+All swimmers must have a shower.
 Remove the vomit or diarrhoea using a bucket and dispose of down the toilet.
-Alert the trustees, a plant Loose poo or diarrhoea operator or your designated contact to take furth action.
+Alert the trustees, a plant operator or your designated contact to take further action.

+Loose poo or diarrhoea